-CBM Oil Terminal, Luanda
+CBM Oil Terminal, Luanda, Angola

 The CBM facilities comprises of 8 mooring buoys, a pipeline end manifold (PLEM) and twin 20” pipelines.